fiware-docker/docker-container-service/docs/userguide/index.md

 ## Authorization

 Communication with the service is through REST.
 Tenant authorization is accomplished by specifying a valid FIWARE keystone token and tenant id in http  headers "X-Auth-Token" and "X-Auth-TenantId".
 The token owner must be authorized to use the service.
-If the token has expired or the token is not authorized to access the specified tenant the request will be rejected.
+A request will be rejected if the token has expired or the token is not authorized to access the specified tenant.

 ## Managing containers

 Docker requests to manage your containers are supported, but they are limited to containers that belong to the specified tenant.
 For instance ps will only list continainers associated with the specificed tenant.

 There are some restictions on docker requests to run and create containers.
-In brief the restrictions are related to the fact that the service has to insolate tenants from each other and from the docker host.
+In brief the restrictions are related to the fact that the service has to isolate tenants from each other and from the docker host.
+Thus in addition to not be able view or manage containers that don't belong to your tenant, you tenants are not allowed to disproportionately utilize resources.

 ## Networking containers